Insect-inspired Visual Point-goal Navigation: Results

 \subsection{Path Optimisation with Online Learning}

-While it was challenging for the insect-inspired model to find an optimal path to a goal at its first attempt, the model could potentially improve its performance in successive trials.
-To investigate whether and how the model optimises its path, we tested the model for up to \(20\) trials for every episode.
-The ablated models were still tested only once per episode, as they would merely repeat the trajectory (actually every movement) of the first trial in subsequent trials, due to their incapability of learning and the perfect determinism of the simulators.
+While it was challenging for the insect-inspired model to find an optimal path to a goal on the first trials, it could potentially improve its performance in successive trials.
+Note the end of learning would occur either after the maximum \(20\) trials or earlier once its LTM did not update after a trial, i.e., SPL dropped.
+Subsequent trials were no longer necessary, because the model (MB memory) was reset to an earlier state and it would have merely repeated the path (indeed every movement) of the second-to-last trial in the perfectly deterministic simulations.
+For the same reason, the ablated models incapable of learning were tested only once per episode.

-In both simulators, the full model consistently outperformed the odometry-collision model on its first trial and achieved the best performance after a handful of trials of online learning (Fig. \ref{fig:model-performance}).
-For a subset of episodes, the odometry-collision model (incapable of learning) was unable to solve them (\(\text{SR}=0\)).
-Thus, we also plot the results for the other models on these `hard' episodes only, which reveals a stronger effect of learning over repeated trials for the full model (orange and red in Fig. \ref{fig:model-performance}).
+In both simulators, the capability of online learning enabled the full model to consistently and quickly improve its performance from its first attempt until its end of learning (`First' and `Learnt' in Fig. \ref{fig:model-performance}).
+Performing PI only, A1 was unable to solve a subset of episodes (\(\text{SR}=0\)), considered `hard'.
+We also plot the results for the other models on these `hard' episodes only, which reveals a stronger effect of learning over repeated trials for the full model.

-Interestingly, the more ablated odometry-only model outperformed the odometry-collision model in \igibson, including solving some of the `hard' episodes (Fig. \ref{fig:model-performance}).
-We note that this result was obtained only because the robot, as a perfect rigid body in the simulator, could keep sliding against obstacles without any physical damage.
-This allowed it to get past the obstacle but only at the expense of accruing a large number of collisions (Fig. \ref{fig:collision}), a circumstance generally unwanted in practice.
+Interestingly, the more ablated A1 outperformed A2 in \igibson (Fig. \ref{fig:model-performance}DE).
+We note that this result was obtained in \igibson but not in \habitat, primarily because \igibson contained movable obstacles.
+While A1 could push through them by brutal force, A2 would reflexively escape.
+In addition, in both simulators, any success of A1 was achieved by accruing a large number of collisions (Fig. \ref{fig:model-performance}CF), because the robots, modelled as a perfect rigid body, could keep sliding against obstacles without any physical damage.
+Generally in practice, this assumption is unrealistic for real robots, and (excessive) collisions are unwanted.
 In contrast, the collision pathway, relying on the simple reflexive escape mechanism, brought the number of collisions down by an order of magnitude, while learning reduced the collision risk further, as expected.